okuvshynov/qna/README.md

 https://github.com/okuvshynov/qna/assets/661042/57befa86-8dec-4201-9389-5287b593ec2b

-To tag the bot, use one of the tags @opus, @sonnet, @haiku, @opus+, @sonnet+, @haiku+.
+To tag the bot, use one of the tags '@opus ', '@sonnet ', '@haiku ', '@opus+ ', '@sonnet+ ', '@haiku+ ' with a space after bot name.
 The ones with '+' sign would include the content of the entire paper, the selected part of the text and the question.
 The ones without '+' would only ask the question itself.
 They are cheaper/faster and more suitable for generic questions (what does central limit theorem say?) rather than something about the document itself.

+Using context-aware bots on large books is probably a bad idea.
+I plan to add a 'selection-only' context qualifier, would be something like '@opus! '.

 ## Prerequisites